 To distinguish somehow the outcomes I will compare imperfection influence on linear buckling and nonlinear buckling separately on the same charts.
 You will see what I mean in just a moment 🙂

 I love this part!
 Note that we have applied imperfections, but capacity in nonlinear buckling… is actually 5% higher!
 This is the main reason, why using imperfections from LBA is not always the best idea.
 Look at the outcomes from models without imperfections, compare the geometries.
-Nonlinear buckling often produces deformations that are much more smooth than those from LBA.
+Nonlinear buckling often produces deformations that are much smoother than those from LBA.
 Imposing linear buckling imperfections in nonlinear buckling case, sometimes strengthen the model, as the shell want to buckle in a different way and have to “fight against” imperfections from linear buckling case!

 Imperfections in linear buckling reduced the capacity… but note also that the “shape” of stability failure changed as well!

-Since in nonlinear buckling shell want to fail in a certain way (with certain deformations), lets help 🙂
+Since in nonlinear buckling shell want to fail in a certain way (with certain deformations), let’s help 🙂

 Here I use deformations from nonlinear buckling (I have chosen one of the increments).
 They are scaled just as in the case of linear buckling: maximal imperfection amplitude is 1mm.
-This leads to following results:
+This leads to the following results:

 This time both capacities in linear and nonlinear buckling dropped.
 What is more interesting is that in linear buckling it dropped even more than when imperfections from linear buckling were used.
 This is of course just a coincidence, you can never be sure which imperfections are “correct” in your case!

 I hope I have managed to convince you to use different sets of imperfections.
 Please remember that deformation shape from linear buckling is not the optimal and only choice… I know a lot of people use this as the only case, but this is not the best approach.
-Do not forget that implementing those “linear” imperfections, you can actually strengthen your model, just as I have shown here.
+Do not forget that by implementing those “linear” imperfections, you can actually strengthen your model, just as I have shown here.